matejak/argbash/doc/index.rst

   Please read this carefuly.

 #.
 The delimiter between optional argument name and value is whitespace, ``=`` is not supported.
-#.
-If there is an argument that expects a value to be passed, and there is no value, no error is raised.
+   Create an issue if this disturbs you, it should be quite easy to implement.
 #.
 Clustering of short arguments (e.g. using ``-xzf`` instead of ``-x -z -f``) is not supported.
 #.
 The square brackets in your script have to match (i.e. every opening square bracket ``[`` should be followed at some point by a closing square bracket ``]``)
-   This limitation does not apply if you have the argument sampling code in a separate file.
+   This limitation does not apply if you have the argument parsing code in a separate file.

 Requirements
 ------------